West Building 201 | (425) 739-8104 | email@example.com

 How to Register

 New students seeking a degree or certificate make an appointment with staff advisers to complete registration forms and learn about online registration.
-Continuing students register online or complete registration forms with the assistance of a faculty adviser or counselor.
+Continuing students register online or complete registration forms with the assistance of a faculty advisor.
 There are a number of ways to register for classes.
 See the current Class Schedule for all options.

 PLEASE NOTE: LWTech registration procedure allows you to register for one section of a course.
 If you register for more than one section of a course, the college will drop you from all sections except the most recent registration transaction.
 The college will notify you by email after making schedule changes.